CSPS-EFPC-DAAN/DevOps/README.md

 ## Practicum
 The practicum will take place Monday, May 6 to Friday, May 24th.
-The main goal of the practicum is to provide you with an opportunity to experience and demonstrate what you have learned through the program as either a Premium  participant.
+The main goal of the practicum is to provide you with an opportunity to experience and demonstrate what you have learned through the program as a Premium  participant.
 You will do so by prototyping solutions to real-life problems, using a design thinking approach and Agile techniques, with support from coaches and facilitators.
 In addition to solidifying your learning and generating concrete solutions, we also hope to create a community of Digital Leaders and Practitioners who will spread their new knowledge, skills and digital mindset across government.

 ## Stay in Touch